Jayshah6699/datascience-mashup/IMDB sentimental analysis/readme.md

-Sentimental analysis on IMDB Movies review
+# Sentimental analysis on IMDB Movies review

-Sentiment analysis (or opinion mining) is a natural language processing technique used to determine whether data is positive, negative or neutral in text.We are using Sentimental Analysis for Movies Review.
+Sentiment analysis(https://en.wikipedia.org/wiki/Sentiment_analysis) is a natural language processing technique used to determine whether data is positive, negative or neutral in text.We are using Sentimental Analysis for Movies Review.